Phoeenix05/Sakura/README.md

     <img alt="github-snake" src="resources/banners/light.svg" />
 </picture>

+# I currently have no motivation to work on any of my projects

 ## Introduction
 Sakura or formerly known as Mangadex Reader is a desktop application for reading mangas, manhwas and manhuas from [Mangadex](https://mangadex.org).
 It can also be used to track different mangas across different sites.